In the context of organic chemistry reactions, what are the produ... | Channels for Pearson+

 1

-Recognize the role of electron carriers: In the noncyclic pathway, electrons are transferred from water to NADP+, forming NADPH, and ATP is generated through photophosphorylation.
+Identify the key products of the light-dependent reactions: ATP (adenosine triphosphate) and NADPH (nicotinamide adenine dinucleotide phosphate).
+These molecules store energy and reducing power, respectively.

-Differentiate between cyclic and noncyclic pathways: Unlike the cyclic pathway, the noncyclic pathway produces both ATP and NADPH, and does not recycle electrons back to the photosystem.
+Note that oxygen is also produced as a byproduct of the light-dependent reactions, resulting from the splitting of water molecules (photolysis) to provide electrons.

-Conclude the products: The noncyclic electron pathway results in the formation of ATP and NADPH, which are used in the Calvin cycle for carbon fixation.
+Conclude that the correct products of the light-dependent reactions are ATP and NADPH, which are essential for the subsequent synthesis of glucose in the Calvin cycle.

 Watch next